Bernd54Albrecht/RobotCars/README.md

 # RobotCars
 Several Example Codes for Robot Cars with HC-12, nRF24, Bluetooth, autonomous; Arduino and MicroPython

-Most examples are based on a own-defined code for radio transmission:
+Most examples are based on an own-defined code for radio transmission:
 - first digit or first two digits (1 to 31) for speed, second two digits (01 to 31) for steering, last digit for status of three buttons
 - e.g. 16160 means stand still, no buttons pressed; 31163 means full forward, buttons 1 and 2 pressed
 - 22221 means slowly forward, right curve, button 1 pressed;    values below 16 mean backward or left